Jinpachi Nezu

 Jinpachi Nezu (根津 甚八, Nezu Jinpachi) was a Japanese actor.
 He appeared in more than 50 films and television shows between 1974 and 2010.
 He starred in the 1982 film Farewell to the Land, which was entered into the 32nd Berlin International Film Festival.

+He died on December 29, 2016 in Tokyo after a battle with pneumonia.
+He had retired from acting after getting into a car accident and experiencing subsequent health problems, though he came out of retirement to reprise the character of Hizu in Gonin Saga at director Takashi Ishii's request.
+The film would be his last.